Nitecore P36 2000lm In-depth review, Pros and Cons

 SOS/Beacon | yes |

-Instead of having predefined brightness levels or fixed modes, the ramping mode lets you adjust the light intensity seamlessly within a specific range.
-Strobe mode on P36 flashlight produces a rapid, repeated flashing of light.
-It can be used for signaling purposes, self-defense, or attracting attention in emergency situations.
-SOS mode of the P36 produces a specific sequence of long and short flashes to signal distress or emergency situations.
-It is commonly used in outdoor adventures or survival scenarios.
+The light doesn't have predefined brightness levels or fixed modes.
+Instead, the ramping mode lets you adjust the light smoothly within a specific range.
+You can use Strobe for signaling purposes.
+It can also be used for self-defense or to attract attention in emergency situations.
+The P36's SOS mode produces a specific sequence of long and short flashes.
+It signals distress or emergency.

 Battery | 2 x 18650 Li-Ion batteries |